Terrazzo

+Modern forms of terrazzo include polished concrete.

 History

 Terrazzo proper

 Although the history of terrazzo can be traced back to the ancient mosaics of Egypt, its more recent predecessors come from Italy.
 The form of terrazzo used today derives partly from the 18th century pavimento alla Veneziana (Venetian pavement) and the cheaper seminato.
 Pavimento alla Veneziana had workers place marble fragments next to each other in a mortar base.
 Terrazzo is also related to the technique seminato for which workers tossed larger marble chips into the cement that was then ground and polished.
 Together, these methods create the generic form of terrazzo that involves pieces of stone that are bonded to a cement bed.
 Terrazzo was first introduced in the United States in the late 1890s, but did not achieve popularity until the 1920s.
 Until then it was hand polished with a long handled tool called a galera.
 Due to its likelihood of cracking, terrazzo was used at a small scale in comparison to the large expanses we see today.
 Two inventions resulted in its rise in popularity: divider strips and the electric grinding machine.
 The invention of divider strips by L. Del Turco and Bros. in 1924 contained the cracking of terrazzo by allowing the material greater space to expand and shrink after installation.
 This invention made terrazzo a durable and reliable material in addition to allowing for further design work within the floor.
 Installers use the dividing strips as guides when they work with different colored terrazzo.
 Additionally, the electric grinding machine and mechanization of the production process cut down on costs and installation time, making terrazzo an affordable flooring option.

 Art Deco and Moderne styles from the 1920s to 1940s favored terrazzo with the dividers allowing for straight or curved lines that increased the decorative potential.
 The popularity of terrazzo led to an increase in installers in the 1920s.
 The National Terrazzo and Mosaic Organization was formed in 1931 to further professionalize the practice of terrazzo installation.
 One of the best-known examples of terrazzo is the Hollywood Walk of Fame.
 Created in 1958, the walk honors celebrities in the form of a terrazzo star that displays their name.